 Communicative language strategies are thus seen in the CEFR as a kind of hinge between communicative language competence and communicative language activities and are attached to the latter in CEFR Section 4.4.
-The development of the descriptors for strategic competence was influenced by the model: plan, execute, monitor, repair; however, as can be seen from Table 2 below, descriptor scales were not developed for all categories.
-The categories in italic were considered at the time of developing the original descriptors.
+The development of the descriptors for strategic competence was influenced by the model: plan, execute, monitor, and repair.
+However, as can be seen from Table 2 below, descriptor scales were not developed for all categories.
+The categories in italic were also considered at the time of developing the original CEFR descriptors, but no descriptors were produced.
 For mediation, a decision was taken to only develop descriptors for execution strategies.